ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 Attestation related terms, such as Evidence and Attestation Results, are as defined in {{RFC9334}}.

-# Transport Considerations {#transport}

-This specification defines the TEEP protocol as a set of messages to be exchanged between a TAM and a TEEP Agent.
-However, this specification is transport-agnostic and does not mandate use of a specific transport protocol.
-The TEEP protocol messages are signed and can be optionally encrypted at the protocol layer, providing end-to-end security independent of the underlying transport.

-Companion specifications define how TEEP messages are transported over specific protocols.
-For example, {{I-D.ietf-teep-otrp-over-http}} defines how TEEP messages are transported over HTTP/HTTPS.
-Transport specifications MUST define or reference:

-* Whether the transport provides reliability guarantees and ordered delivery
-* How message loss and retransmission are handled
-* Recovery mechanisms for mid-transaction transport failures
-* How the transport handles duplicate messages and idempotency
-* How transport-layer errors are reported to the TEEP Agent and TAM

-Implementations MUST use a transport that provides authentication of the remote endpoint and confidentiality protection of messages in flight, or provide these protections at the TEEP protocol layer.
-As discussed in
-{{RFC9397}}, the TEEP protocol uses end-to-end cryptographic protection (COSE signatures and optional encryption) to ensure that messages cannot be modified by intermediaries such as the TEEP Broker, even if the transport layer is compromised.

-The token field in TEEP messages (present in QueryRequest and Update messages) is used for request-response matching.
-As described in {{tam}}, the token MUST be unique among outstanding requests for a given device at a given TAM, but tokens MAY be reused for new requests once the previous request has received a response or timed out.
-Token reuse across multiple devices or TAMs is permitted but not required; implementations MAY choose to make tokens globally unique for audit or logging purposes.

 # Message Overview {#messages}

 The TEEP protocol consists of messages exchanged between a TAM